 Get your message in front of a captive audience!
 Interior bus advertising is inexpensive and a cost-effective way to get your message out.
 Or, take your message on the road.
 In comparison to billboards, exterior bus ads are much more cost effective.
 Plus, our buses cover much more area than static ads.

 Let us design a package that fits your budget.
-Contact the Transit Marketing Specialist at 231-724-6420 for rates and availability
+Contact the Transit Marketing Specialist at 231-724-6420 for current rates and availability.

 DOING BUSINESS – DBE PROCUREMENT